LIFE AND HOW TO LIVE IT

 Two estranged childhood best friends meet at a party seven years after they last spoke and confront the state of their lives, their ambitions, and what is left of their friendship.

-Writers’s Statement
+Writer’s Statement

 From birth to age eighteen I lived with my family in a rent-controlled sixth-floor apartment overlooking the southwest corner of Prospect Park.
 Although most adult New Yorkers would probably covet our spot over the inheritance of their parents' three-story suburban Colonial, as a child I could not help but lament my life's cruel absence of a backyard, inevitably eliciting from both my parents the same response: "The park is your backyard."
 And, in hindsight, I can say decisively that they were wrong.
 Prospect Park is closer to a member of our family than anything so pedestrian as a backyard.
 During all the birthday parties of my early years, school field trips, through adolescent petty crime and sweaty high-school encounters the park was present and benevolently taciturn, and when I first moved to Berlin after high school I missed it almost as palpably as I did my own sister.
 This project, undertaken with my father, the one man whose bond with Prospect Park may be as strong as my own, is an attempt to translate this odd kinship, as well as to shorten the considerable distance between our forked lives across our respective continents.
 The story of a young woman re-negotiating the relationships that defined her teenagehood and growing to understand her role in the adult world is one that I am intimately familiar with, one I tell troublingly often in my attempts to contextualize the life I am living right now.
 To have Prospect Park as my backdrop, not to mention caretaker and confidant, is a stroke of luck that inspired our script, but which has also greatly informed my own first stumbling steps into real life.

-- Oona Macandon
+- Oona Montandon

 PITCH DECK